janeheng20/Travel-Agency-Booking-System/README.md

 5. **Choose Your Hotel**: Select your preferred hotel and proceed to review the details.
 6. **Make Your Booking**: Confirm your selection and simulate your booking process (for demonstration purposes).

-## Conclusion

-This project, **Cuti-Cuti Malaysia**, provides a fun and interactive way for users to explore hotel options in Malaysia.
-It is designed for educational purposes to demonstrate basic concepts of programming in C, including user interaction, data management, and flow control in an application.

-We hope you enjoy using the program and exploring the options it offers!